cpoppema/pass-browser-firefox/README.md

-# pass-browser-chrome
+# pass-browser-firefox

-pass-browser-chrome is a browser plugin for chrome/chromium that brings your secrets managed by `pass` to your browser.
+pass-browser-firefox is a browser plugin for firefox with web-extensions support (v48+) that brings your secrets managed by `pass` to your browser.
 Read all about `pass` [here](http://www.passwordstore.org).

 ## How to use